elevatex18/elevatexai/README.md

 # elevatexai
-Elevate X AI - A smart and interactive AI-powered website to enhance productivity and creativity."
+Elevate X AI - A smart and interactive AI-powered website to enhance productivity and creativity.